aave/aave-v3-horizon/docs/Horizon-overview.md

 - Withdraw
   - same as v3.3
 - Borrow
-  - can be borrowed (implicitly permissioned as only users that have supplied RWA assets can borrow stablecoins)
+  - can be borrowed (implicitly permissioned, because only users that have supplied RWA assets can borrow stablecoins)
   - can be flashborrowed (there will also be authorized flashborrowers)
 - Repay
   - same as v3.3
 - Liquidation
-  - n/a as it will only be repaid in a liquidation but never used as collateral asset
+  - n/a - it will only be repaid in a liquidation but never used as collateral asset

-## Edge Cases of note:
+## Edge Cases of Note
 User has a borrow position but loses private keys to wallet.
 This will need to be migrated to a new wallet.
 Issuers will resolve using:
 - flashborrow to borrow enough stablecoin to repay a user's debt
 - repay `onBehalfOf` to repay debt on behalf of user
 - `ATOKEN_ADMIN` to move RWA aToken collateral to new wallet
-- open a new borrow position
+- open a new borrow position on new wallet

 ## References
 - https://governance.aave.com/t/arfc-horizon-s-rwa-instance/21898